Beaver dam: Effects

-Dam building can be helpful in restoring wetlands.
+Dam building can help to restore damaged wetlands.
 Wetland benefits include flood control downstream, biodiversity (by providing habitat for different species), and water cleansing, both by the breakdown of toxins such as pesticides and the retention of silt by beaver dams.
-Beaver dams reduce erosion as well as decrease the turbidity that can be a limiting factor for some aquatic life.
+Beaver dams reduce erosion and decrease the turbidity that can be a limiting factor for some aquatic life.
 The benefits may be long-term and largely unnoticed unless a catchment is monitored closely.
 Almost half of endangered and threatened species in North America rely upon wetlands.

 In 2012, a systematic review was conducted on the impacts of beaver dams on fishes and fish habitat (biased to North America (88%)).
-The most frequently cited benefits of beaver dams were increased habitat heterogeneity, rearing and overwintering habitat as well as flow refuge, and invertebrate production.
+The most frequently cited benefits of beaver dams were increased habitat heterogeneity, rearing and overwintering habitat, flow refuge, and invertebrate production.
 Impeded fish movement because of dams, siltation of spawning habitat and low oxygen levels in ponds were the most often cited negative impacts.
 Benefits (184) were cited more frequently than costs (119).

 Flood control

 A beaver dam may have a freeboard above the water level.
 When heavy rains occur, the river or lake fills up.
-Afterwards the dam gradually releases the extra stored water, thus somewhat reducing the height of the flood wave moving down the river.
+Afterward the dam gradually releases the extra stored water, thus somewhat reducing the height of the flood wave moving down the river.

 The surface of any stream intersects the surrounding water table.
 By raising the stream level, the gradient of the surface of the water table above the beaver dam is reduced, and water near the beaver dam flows more slowly into the stream.
 This may also help in reducing flood waves, and increasing water flow when there is no rain.
 In other words, beaver dams smooth out water flow by increasing the area wetted by the stream.
 This allows more water to seep into the ground where its flow is slowed.
 This water eventually finds its way back to the stream.
 Rivers with beaver dams in their head waters have lower high water and higher low water levels.

 By raising the water table in wetlands such as peatlands, they can stabilize a fluctuating water table, which influences the levels of both carbon and water.
 In a 2017 study of beaver dam hydrology, monitored beaver dams in a Rocky Mountain peatland were found to increase groundwater storage and regional water balance, which can be beneficial for preventing drought.
 The study also suggested potential to improve carbon sequestration.